avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 Your SonoPlus is always-on, so your music library will always be available, without worrying about keeping your computers switched on or having to buy and correctly configure a dedicated NAS just for Sonos: Instant Music Library creates **read-only** network shares using the SMB v1 protocol required by Sonos.

 Up to nine USB storage devices (memory sticks or hard drives) can be added to your SonoPlus.
-Note that if you're planning to use a USB-attached hard drive, we strongly recommend that you use one with external power, to avoid excessive power demands on the SonoPlus's USB ports.
+Note that if you're planning to use a USB-attached hard drive, we recommend that you use one with external power, to avoid excessive power demands on the SonoPlus's USB ports.
 The same applies if you choose to add an external USB hub.

 # Setting up your Instant Library